Australian cricket team in the West Indies in 1983–84: Replacements

 Graham Yallop had injured his knee during a one-day international in Australia in 1984 and it was unsure if he would be able to tour so Dean Jones was placed on standby.
 Rod McCurdy was announced as a backup if any bowlers were injured.
 Steve Smith and Greg Ritchie injured themselves during the one-day finals and David Boon and Graeme Wood were placed on standby for them.
+Both Smith and Ritchie recovered to fly out with the squad.

 Yallop never made the tour and Jones took his place.
 Kepler Wessels was injured in the West Indies and Graeme Wood flew out to take his place.
 McCurdy did not tour.

 Pre Tour Contractual Dispute

 The tour was marked by a contractual dispute between the players and the Australian Cricket Board.
 The ACB were worried about players going on "rebel" cricket tours to South Africa.
 This was resolved after some amendments to the contract.

 Criticism of Kim Hughes

 There was also the issue of Ian Chappell's constant criticisms of Kim Hughes' captaincy.
 Hughes had been given the captaincy over Rod Marsh, whom many – particularly Chappell – thought was the superior candidate.
 At a testimonial dinner for Marsh in February 1984, Chappell, paraphrasing a country and western song, claimed that "Hughes got the goldmine, Marsh the shaft".
 This resulted in Hughes refusing to participate in pre-game interviews with Chappell at the end of the 1983–84 Australian summer.
 Hughes:

 It was a terribly embarrassing thing in front of a full roll-up of the team.
 It was more so when 30 or 40 more people came up to me after the dinner and said they disagreed with Ian Chappell's remarks and said that in their opinion I had been doing a good job.
 I've always said that if you don't have anything good to say about a person you don't say anything at all.
 I don't have to put up with people who make remarks about me...
 I have conducted myself, in my belief, beyond reproach.
 I might be a 'nice guy' but I was certainly embarrassed with my team there at the testimonial and I won't put up with it.
 If Channel Nine wants Ian Chappell to handle their interviews that's their business, but I won't be any part of it.